-Private property north of I-10 in Chambers, Jefferson, and Liberty County continues to flood during heavy rains.
+Private property north of I-10 in Chambers, Jefferson, and Liberty Counties continues to flood during heavy rains.
 The losses for property owners have been devastating.
 The cause appears to be the design and maintenance of the “improvements” to I-10 by TxDOT.
-I-10 operates, in effect, as a dam and detains water along the north side, rather than let the runoff flow along the natural water course.
+The highway operates, in effect, as a dam and retains water along the north side, rather than let the runoff flow along the natural water course.

 Know Your Rights

 - As seen in recent court decisions – such as citizens’ claims regarding the Houston-area flooding during Harvey – government agencies such as TxDOT may be liable for flooding private property, homes, livestock and commercial buildings.

 - The community is coming together to force change and hold the proper parties responsible for the damages to the community’s property.
 The law requires compensation for government takings.

 - If needed, we will file lawsuits to seek recovery for the losses the community suffered and to protect the community’s property rights.